Director - E&I-Engineering 2, BASF SE

 "The importance of eCl@ss is growing enormously due to the digitization of business.
 The open architectures of Industry 4.0 need a semantic structure. eCl@ss has provided this for engineering processes since version 9.0."

-Chairman of the Executive Board / CEO, Pepperl+Fuchs GmbH, Mannheim / Germany
+Chairman of the Executive Board / CEO, Pepperl+Fuchs AG, Mannheim / Germany

 "With eCl@ss, especially through the integration of the PROLIST data model, there is now a property structure that already features broad-ranging syntactic and semantic elements.
 It would be downright irresponsible not to use this already-available technology within the formal representation of Industry 4.0 communication."